redis/redis-doc/topics/cluster-tutorial.md

 * The ability to automatically split your dataset among multiple nodes.
 * The ability to continue operations when a subset of the nodes are experiencing failures or are unable to communicate with the rest of the cluster.

+Redis Cluster TCP ports
+---

+Every Redis Cluster node requires two TCP connections open.
+The normal Redis TCP port used to serve clients, for example 6379, plus the port obtained by adding 10000 to the data port, so 16379 in the example.

+This second *high* port is used for the Cluster bus, that is a node-to-node communication channel using a binary protocol.
+The Cluster bus is used by nodes for failure detection, configuration update, failover authorization and so forth.
+Clients should never try to communicate with the cluster bus port, but always with the normal Redis command port, however make sure you open both ports in your firewall, otherwise Redis cluster nodes will be not able to communicate.

+The command port and cluster bus port offset is fixed and is always 10000.

 Redis Cluster data sharding
 ---